 - Degenerative disc disease

 - Spinal stenosis

 - Foraminal stenosis

 - Bulging disc

-The symptoms associated with lumbar radiculopathy usually can be managed using conservative, or non-surgical, treatments such as physical therapy, exercise, pain medications, massage, or rest.
-However, if weeks or months of conservative therapy prove ineffective, a doctor may suggest surgery as an option.
+The symptoms associated with lumbar radiculopathy usually can be managed using conservative, or non-surgical, treatments such as physical therapy, exercise, pain medications, massage or rest.
+However, if weeks or months of conservative therapy prove ineffective, a physician may suggest surgery as an option.

-If this is the case, consider Laser Spine Institute (LSI) as an alternative to traditional open back surgery.
-The award-winning surgeons at LSI use gentle, endoscopic techniques to perform minimally invasive, outpatient procedures that remove the source of nerve impingement and alleviate the symptoms associated with lumbar radiculopathy.
-Contact LSI for a free review of your MRI or CT scan and to learn how to rediscover a life without pain.
+If this is the case, consider Laser Spine Institute as an alternative to traditional open back surgery.
+The surgeons at Laser Spine Institute use advanced techniques to perform minimally invasive, outpatient procedures that remove the source of nerve impingement and alleviate the symptoms associated with lumbar radiculopathy.
+Contact Laser Spine Institute for a free review of your MRI or CT scan and to learn how we can help you find relief from back pain.